blockchain-lab-um/masca/libs/did-provider-key/README.md

 # Veramo DID Key Provider

-Veramo plugin extending `AbstractIdentifierProvider` enabling the use of Key DID method.
+Veramo plugin extending `AbstractIdentifierProvider` enabling the use of Key DID method (with support for EBSI's DID Key).

 ## License